Jeremiah J. M. Nyagah

-Jeremiah J.M.
-Nyagah (24 November 1920 – 10 April 2008) was a Kenyan politician who served in several capacities.
+Jeremiah Joseph Mwaniki Nyagah (24 November 1920 – 10 April 2008) was a Kenyan politician who served in several capacities.

 Early life and education

 He acquired his early primary and intermediate education in Embu and Kagumo High School (Nyeri) before proceeding to Alliance High School, Kikuyu in 1937 for four years leading to admission to Makerere College, Uganda in 1940 for a 3-year Diploma.